raizen74/aws-sysops/README.md

 ## Trusted Advisor
 AWS Trusted Advisor is an online tool that provides you real-time guidance to help you provision your resources following AWS best practices.

+You can use **AWS Trusted Advisor’s Service Limit Dashboard** to determine whether the service limits for EC2 instances have been reached

 ## Inspector
 Amazon Inspector is an automated security assessment service that helps you test the network accessibility of your Amazon EC2 instances and the security state of your applications running on the instances.